MEET THIS MONTH'S LOCAL LEGEND.

 “I was a lifeguard at Ogunquit, and in the guard shack were these two life saving boards.
 They were 12-14’ long and had square rails and a keel for a fin/skeg.”
 He told me.
 “I saw one of the other guards out catching waves on it, and asked if I could borrow the board.”
 Prior to that first time, Watson had played in the ocean like all the other kids when he was growing up.
 “I tried bodysurfing for the first time when I was 5yrs old.”
 He said.
 “I could tell right away that I wanted to keep doing that.”
 Watson had the bug for surfing at age 5.
 He just didn’t know it yet.

-Back in the early 60’s, there were only two Lifeguards on duty at Ogunquit.
+Back in the early 60’s, the Lifeguards on duty at Ogunquit had their hands full, especially if there was big surf.
 So for Steve to find and ride the Lifeguard Saving Board was the beginning of what would become a lifelong passion.
 He found a Malibu “popout” lying in the marsh in 1965, and wore the typical Parkway wetsuits with the beaver tails.
 That board broke in half.
 Then (believe it or not) he found another board lying in the marsh.
 A “Sharpe” 9’6”.
 I laughed at his good fortune.
 Who finds surfboards lying in the marshes in Maine?
 His eyes would light up at each fond memory of his past.
 He’d talk about one memory, and then quickly tap into another one.
 He reminded me of a young grom surfer talking about surfing for the first time.

 Listening to Steve talk about his Surfing life was truly fascinating.